SvOlli/sorbus/doc/native.md

 - base address + 2 = set low counter for single shot timer, stops timer
 - base address + 3 = set high counter for single shot timer, starts timer
 - reading any register return $80 if timer was triggered, $00 otherwise
-- reading also resets IRQ or NMI line back to high
+- reading clears flag and also resets IRQ or NMI line back to high
-- reading clears flag; todo(?): $40 indicates timer is running
 - IMPORTANT: this might change, if 16-bit counters are not sufficiant